datsteves/actorize/README.md

 ```

 ## Typescript
-to use some autocomplete when choosing the actors name you can do this
+if you are using typescript, currently you have to set types like this
 ```typescript
 declare module '@actorize/core/dist/types/actor/store' {
   interface RecipientAsI {